citp/privacy-policy-historical/a/au/aut/authenteak.com.md

 [info@authenteak.com](mailto:info@authenteak.com)

-CHANGES TO THIS SAFE HARBOR PRIVACY POLICY
+**CHANGES TO THIS SAFE HARBOR PRIVACY POLICY**
 This Policy may be amended from time to time, consistent with the requirements of the Safe Harbor Principles.
 A notice will be posted on our website for sixty (60) days whenever this Safe Harbor Privacy Policy is changed in a material way.

-EFFECTIVE DATE: January 1, 2004.
+EFFECTIVE DATE: January 1, 2013.